turtlecoin/turtlecoin-api-docs-site/README.md

 1. Make sure you have [Ruby](https://www.ruby-lang.org/en) 2.3 or newer installed.
 2. Run `gem install bundler` to install [bundler](http://bundler.io).
 3. Run `bundle install` to install the dependencies of this project.
-4. Run `bundle exec middleman server` to run start the development server at `http://localhost:4567`.
+4. Run `bundle exec middleman server` to start the development server at `http://localhost:4567`.

 #### Development notes